onap/cps/docs/cps-path.rst

 - String values must be wrapped in quotation marks ``"`` (U+0022) or apostrophes ``'`` (U+0027).
 - String comparisons are case sensitive.
-- List key-fields containing ``\`` or ``@[`` will not be processed correctly when being referenced with such key values in absolute or descendant paths.
+- List key-fields containing ``@[`` will not be processed correctly when being referenced with such key values in absolute or descendant paths.
 This means such entries will be omitted from any query result.
 See `CPS-500 <https://jira.onap.org/browse/CPS-500>`_ Special Character Limitations of cpsPath Queries

 Query Syntax
 ============